 Like other schools, charters receive money from taxes, but they also raise private funding.
-Charter schools must adhere to the goals of their charter, as well as state standards, but may be exempt from other regulations that typically apply to traditional public schools.
-Some charter schools focus efforts in a particular area, while others emphasize their learning around core curriculum that may or may not be used in the rest of the public school system.
+Charter schools must adhere to the goals of their charter, as well as state standards, but maybe exempt from other regulations that typically apply to traditional public schools.
+Some charter schools focus efforts in a particular area, while others emphasize their learning around a core curriculum that may or may not be used in the rest of the public school system.

 Magnet schools got their start in the 1970s, as a way to encourage diversity within the public school system.
 Today, these schools are often considered to be highly selective, sometimes requiring students to take examinations prior to admittance.
 Magnet schools may also specialize in a particular area, such as technology or the arts.
 These schools may also be attended by any student interested in the education focus, as long as the student meets the school’s individual admission requirements.

 The National Center for Education Statistics defines an alternative school as one that meets a student’s needs not currently addressed in the public school system, and one that provides a non-traditional form of education to that student.
 Both charter and magnet schools frequently fall into the category of alternative schools.
 Alternative schools work within the framework of the public school system and offer support to public schools in terms of managing over-enrollment issues and providing for students that do not fit as well in the traditional public school system.